 Public law controls, in part, the design, appearance and method of construction of any new building.
 This is governed by planning instruments, at regional, provincial and local level.
 The applicable related regulations are numerous.

-In the Flanders Region, the Flemish Public Planning Code states that "public planning policies", (being detailed policies or requirements regarding, amongst other matters, design, appearance, and access to public utilities), can be made at the regional, provincial and municipal level.
+In the Flemish Region, the Flemish Public Planning Code states that “public planning policies”, (being detailed policies or requirements regarding, amongst other matters, design, appearance, and access to public utilities), can be made at the regional, provincial and municipal level.
 In principle, the most detailed policies are made at municipal level.

-In the Brussels Capital Region, the Brussels Code regarding public planning of 9 April 2004 contains similar provisions.
-The code states that "public planning policies" can be made at regional and municipal level.
+In the Brussels Capital Region, the Brussels Code regarding Public Planning of 9 April 2004 contains similar provisions.
+The Code states that “public planning policies” can be made at regional and municipal level.
 Therefore, in the Brussels Capital Region, there are no provincial public planning policies.

 The regional policies take precedence over municipal policies.
 Also, the municipalities are legally obliged to amend their policies, if they are incompatible with the region’s policies.

 In the Walloon Region, the Code for Territorial Development states that ‘public planning prescriptions’ can be made at regional and municipal level.
 Again, therefore there are no provincial public planning prescriptions in the Walloon Region.
 Under the Code for Territorial Development, only the ‘public planning prescriptions’ at regional level are compulsory (regional spatial plans and urban-planning guide to the exception of some provisions of said guide which are indicative), whereas the ‘public planning prescriptions’ at municipal level are indicative.